-All Delaware Limited Liability Companies need to pay $300 per year for the Franchise Tax.
-These state fees are paid to the Division of Corporations.
-And this is the only state-required annual fee.
-You have to pay this to keep your LLC in good standing.
+All Delaware Limited Liability Companies need to pay $300 per year for the Franchise Tax and $75 per year for the State Business License.
+The Franchise Tax and Business License fees are paid to the Department of Revenue.
+And these are the only state-required annual fees.
+You have to pay both of these to keep your LLC in good standing.

 If you hired a Registered Agent service, you’ll have an annual subscription fee to pay each year.
 This is usually about $125 per year.
 There is no separate Registered Agent fee to pay during LLC formation.

-Some LLCs may need a business license in Delaware.
+Some LLCs may need an additional business license in Delaware.
 This depends on your industry and where your LLC is located.
 You’ll need to check with your municipality to see if there are any annual renewal fees for the business permit.

 Should I hire an LLC formation service?